PonytownJesus/PonytownJesus/README.md

   ﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌
 <br><br>
 <div align="left">
-𝜗ৎ I'm Orion, but you more than likely will know me as the Jesus who does laps or on occassion, Ao3 Jesus.
+𝜗ৎ I'm Orion, but you more than likely will know me as Ao3 Jesus or on occassion, the Jesus who does laps.

+ I have autism and ADHD, i try my best to understand social cues but it is a bit harder for me to please be forward with me if i ever make you uncomfortable or upset!!

   My main account is @orionsbowz, feel free to follow me there!